AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 The core challenge is that model updates are rarely disclosed with the specificity needed to assess impact.
 A vendor may announce that a new model version has been deployed without specifying how output behaviour has changed for the particular use cases an organisation depends on.
 Impact assessment requires the organisation to test its own workflows against the updated model, a step that traditional change management processes were not designed to accommodate.

 Lifecycle governance also addresses model retirement and migration.
 Vendors periodically retire older models in favour of newer ones.
-Organisations that have built workflows around specific model behaviour must plan for migration before it is forced.
+Organisations that have built workflows around specific model behaviour typically plan for migration before it is forced.
 When migration is reactive rather than planned, the disruption cost, including retesting, reconfiguration, and retraining, is typically higher than it would have been under a managed transition.

-Agentic AI deployments, where AI systems take sequential actions with minimal human intervention between steps, require particularly rigorous lifecycle governance.
+Agentic AI deployments, where AI systems take sequential actions with minimal human intervention between steps, call for particularly rigorous lifecycle governance.
 Model updates that alter reasoning behaviour or tool use in agentic workflows can produce material operational consequences with limited visibility.
 Governance frameworks for agentic AI are addressed in a dedicated cluster article in this series.

 6. Regulatory and Compliance Governance